-This month, we are sharing three testimonials, all linked to sleep issues.
+This month, we are sharing three testimonials, all linked to sleep health issues.
 Anna, Robert and Tina* are business owners, working in different industries.
 Anna had panic attacks and was highly stressed.
 Robert had a very low energy level all day long.
 Caffeine and energy drinks were his only solution for raising his energy.
 Tina was stressed and feeling anxious about her business.

-They started our 3-month training program the same week.
+They started our 3-month training program to address sleep health the same week.
 Although they had specific symptoms, they shared one common point: their sleep deprivation.
 As advanced Neuroptimal-Neurofeedback is non invasive, each brain works differently during the training and chooses which issue to address first.
 After a month of training, Anna’s panic attacks had stopped.
 Robert had drastically reduced his caffeine and energy drink intake from a gallon and a half to a small cup of coffee per day and was feeling energized again.
 Both of them saw a change in the quality of their sleep during their second month of training.
 This was crucial for them to integrate all the benefits of their training.
 Tina on the contrary recovered a full night’s sleep after only three brain training sessions.
 As she said to us, “I haven’t been sleeping like that for years.
 Now I sleep like a log.”
 In addition “(she saw) other results that made her happy to continue the training”.
 For Tina, it was important that she recovered a good quality of sleep before her brain could go deeper in the training.

 A poor quality of sleep can be the cause or the consequence of other issues.
 In any case, a sleep problem is a way for the body to warn us of a health issue.